Understanding Robo Advisory from the Service Provider’s POV

 A standalone digital platform is more flexible, scalable, and secure than an RA application.

-Platforms can also be more reliable because they are built on the foundation of AI technology, which makes them highly efficient in processing transactions and generating reports.
-In addition, platforms such as SoFi are usually more suitable to assist financial advisors in understanding their client needs better, given the combination of technological sophistication and advisor contact.
+- Platforms can be way more reliable when built on the foundation of AI technology.
+It significantly enhances the processing efficieny of transactions and reports generation.
+In addition, platforms such as SoFi are usually more suitable to assist financial advisors in understanding their client needs, as the combination of technological sophistication and advisor contact is quite optimal.

-These platforms typically offer low-cost investment solutions and provide a user-friendly interface for investors to manage their portfolios.
-With the growing adoption of the platform solution, transaction costs will further decrease due to network effects.
+- These platforms typically offer low-cost investment solutions, providing a user-friendly interface for investors to manage their portfolios.
+Moreover, as the adoption of the platform solution grows, transaction costs will further slash due to network effects.

 Robo Advisory as a SaaS